viniciusromani/taskify/README.md

 docker compose -p taskify --env-file backend/.env up --build -d
 ```

+4. Wait for postgres and backend services to be healthy and frontend to be started.
+Then you can access using `http://localhost:5173`
+> ⚠️ **Warning**: Both Postgres and backend services have a 200-second timeout to become healthy.
+This should work fine in most environments, but if you run into issues with slow startups, just increase the timeout values in your docker-compose.yml or simply re-run the docker-compose up command — the database is likely to start up faster on subsequent runs

 ### Tests

 1. Create `cypress.env.json` file for cypress inside frontend folder (there is a `cypress.env.json.example` to get you an idea of what is needed)